antgonzales/antgonzales.github.io/_posts/2023-12-15-how-to-improve-git-monorepo-performance.md

 features have been introduced that significantly improve performance for repositories with a lot of files.
-This blog post will cover custom git monorepo configurations to improve performance and providing step-by-step guidance on how to enhance implement the, especially in large-scale projects.
+This blog post will cover custom git monorepo configurations to improve performance and providing step-by-step guidance on how to enhance your Git operations, especially in large-scale projects.
 We'll look into these new features and explain how to effectively implement them in your global or local Git config.

 * Do not remove this line (it will not be displayed) {:toc}